js-prep/curriculum/w1/d1/readings/2-variables.md

 When we put this all together, it starts to make a lot more sense: "I want to create a new **variable** by the name of `fullName` and assign it a value of `"Jeremy Cho"`.

-...And to refer back to this variable we've created, we refer back to it using the variable name.
+Lastly, to refer back to this variable we've created, we refer back to it using the variable name.

 ```javascript
 fullName